-The mission of the Department of Biology at Houghton is to provide students with the opportunity to explore the living world of God's creation, in all its intricacy and diversity, within the tradition of the liberal arts.
+The mission of the Biology academic programs at Houghton is to provide students with the opportunity to explore the living world of God's creation, in all its intricacy and diversity, within the tradition of the liberal arts.
 Our majors develop an appreciation for the biological complexity apparent at the molecular, cellular, organismal, population, and ecosystem levels.
 We are committed to excellence in our teaching and research programs and strive to cultivate each student's ability to master fundamental concepts and underlying theories that unify and describe the major areas of biology, develop critical thinking skills related to experimental design and data analysis to answer biological questions, clearly communicate biological understanding with others both within and outside of the field of biology, and integrate their faith with scientific endeavors and a broad range of vocational callings.

 Houghton students approach the study of the biological world through diverse study in genetics, molecular biology, microbiology and immunology, physiology, ecology, and animal behavior.
 In addition to formal coursework in these areas, many of our students participate in collaborative research courses or Summer Research Institute with a faculty sponsor to conduct research, publish findings, and present at scientific conferences.
-Thus, our program offers a challenging combination of coursework in the sciences and an emphasis on experiential learning.
+Our program offers a challenging combination of coursework in the sciences and an emphasis on experiential learning.

-Another benefit of our program is the ease with which interdisciplinary approaches can be achieved.
-Many of our students earn minors in other sciences (e.g., chemistry, mathematics), but study within biology can also be coupled with the arts, humanities, and social sciences to grapple with complexities related to fields as diverse as public health, human ecology, and art.
-Many Houghton students serve as Emergency Medical Technicians with the Houghton Volunteer Fire Department or participate in Houghton faculty-led coursework in East Africa or Alaska.
+Another benefit of our programs is the ease with which interdisciplinary approaches can be achieved.
+Many of our students earn majors or minors in other sciences (most commonly chemistry and mathematics), but study within biology can also be coupled with the arts, humanities, and social science to grapple with complexities related to fields as diverse as public health, human ecology, and art.
+Additionally, many Houghton students serve as Emergency Medical Technicians with the Houghton Volunteer Fire Department.

-MajorsBiochemistry
+Majors Minors

+Biochemistry BA Biology

+Biochemistry BS Forestry

+Biology BA ,

-Biology BA Biology BS
+Biology BS Pre-Professional

-Biology with Forestry Emphasis (taken in part
+Biology with Forestry Emphasis (taken in part Pre-Medical Interest

-at SUNY-ESF)
+at SUNY-ESF) Pre-Nursing Interest

+Biomedical Sciences Pre-Nursing Interest with Intercultural

-Environmental Science BA Environmental Science BS
+Environmental Science BA u

+Environmental Science BS Studies

-Exercise Science - Applied Track Exercise Science - Graduate Track
+Exercise Science - Applied Track Pre-Physical Therapy Track

+Exercise Science - Graduate Track Pre-Veterinary Medicine Interest

+Neuroscience Pre-Dental Interest
-Pre-Pharmacy D (with University of Buffalo,

-LECOM, and D'Youville University)
+Pre-Pharmacy D (with University of Buffalo, LECOM, and D'Youville University)